 Why did public engagement for the policy review happen after changes were made to the visitor permit process?

 In 2017, CPA began issuing permits and registering visitors online.
 This was a change in how the program is operated on a day-to-day basis.

 The policy review is a separate assessment of what the program aims to achieve and how it is doing.
 It is a scheduled review as result of a Council directive, and is not related to CPA’s online registration process.

 If you have concerns with the online process, please connect directly with CPA.

-Your input, in combination with technical expertise, will be used to develop recommended updates to the Residential Parking Permit Policy.
-Recommendations will be presented to the Standing Policy Committee on Transportation & Transit in the Fall and Council early 2020.
+Your input, in combination with technical expertise, have been used to develop recommended updates to the Residential Parking Permit Program.
+Recommendations were presented to the Standing Policy Committee on Transportation & Transit on October 21, 2020 and approved by Council in 2021.